Shin Splints

 – Removable insoles for fitting flexibility and the option to insert orthotics if necessary.

-– Rocker Soles designed to reduce pressure in the sphere of the foot most susceptible to pain, most notably the ball-of-the-foot.
+Rocker Soles are designed to reduce pressure in the area of the foot most susceptible to pain, most notably the ball of the foot.

 – Firm Heel Counters for support and stability.

-If you have diabetes, you should be particularly alert to any problems you may be having with your feet.
-It is vital for people with diabetes with neuropathy to take necessary precautions to prevent injury and keep their feet healthy.
+If you have diabetes, you should be particularly alert to any problems with your feet.
+People with diabetes and neuropathy must take precautions to prevent injury and keep their feet healthy.
 If you have diabetes and are experiencing a foot problem, immediately consult your foot doctor.
 Footcare & Diabetes

 Proper foot care is especially critical for people with diabetes because they are prone to foot problems such as: